George Marshall, Gunner, USN (1782-1855)

 At some time before 1806, Marshall had appeared in the United States.
 He received a Warrant as Gunner, USN, in 1807, and was assigned to the Washington Navy Yard (read his service record here).
 Around this time, he married his wife, Phillipi.

 George served on several ships while maintaining a home for his young family in the Washington D.C. area.
 With the birth of a third surviving daughter during July 1820, the family moved with the infant and two older daughters to Portsmouth, VA.
-Except for a brief period later in that decade, Portsmouth would remain the family's home through the remainder of their lives.
+The Marshall family returned to Washington later in that decade, but ultimately came back to Portsmouth in the 1830s.
+The town would remain the family's home through the remainder of their lives.

 Fifteen years into his service, Marshall authored Marshall's Practical Marine Gunnery: Containing a View of the Magnitude, Weight, Description & Use, of Every Article Used in the Sea Gunner's Department, in the Navy of the United States.
 Printed in Norfolk VA by Thomas G. Broughton "At the Office of the Norfolk and Portsmouth Herald," and published by C. Hall at the "Sign of the Ledger, Main-Street" in 1822, the Gunnery had been "strictly examined by some of the most experienced Officers in the United States' Navy" who judged the book to be "a useful work for all classes of Officers, but more particularly for the junior class."
 The book remained the standard practical guide for gunnery for the U.S. Navy until well after the founding of what would become the United States Naval Academy.
 Though obviously a document of a bygone era, traces of the Gunnery's principles still exist in U.S. Navy regulations of our own time.